pedrorfigueiredo/seu-cantinho-back-end/README.md

 It is an SPA (Single Page Application) served by a RESTful API, using the MERN stack: MongoDB + Express + React + Node.js.

-This is the back-end side, made in React.
+This is the back-end side, made in Node.js.

 You'll need to install and run both the front-end and back-end (using npm or yarn) for making it work properly.